Controlling Tomato Southern Blight: How To Treat Southern Blight Of Tomatoes

 (Image credit: Clemson University - USDA Coop Ext Slide Series, Bugwood.org)

 Southern blight of tomatoes is a fungal disease that often shows up when hot, dry weather is followed by warm rain.
-This plant disease is serious business; southern blight of tomatoes may be relatively minor but, in some cases, a severe infection can wipe out an entire bed of tomato plants in a matter of hours.
+This tomato disease is serious business; southern blight of tomatoes may be relatively minor but, in some cases, a severe infection can wipe out an entire bed of tomato plants in a matter of hours.
 Controlling tomato southern blight is difficult, but if you’re vigilant, you can manage the disease and grow a crop of healthy tomatoes.
 Read on to learn more.

 What Causes Southern Blight of Tomatoes?